Michael Chadolias

 About me

-I recently graduated with an M.Sc. in Physics from Friedrich-Alexander University Erlangen–Nürnberg, where I worked within the KM3NeT and ANTARES collaborations at the Erlangen Centre for Astroparticle Physics (ECAP).
-My research centered on neutrino oscillation studies, including a master's thesis that conducted the first feasibility study of tau-neutrino appearance with the full ANTARES dataset.
-I gained extensive experience developing large-scale Monte Carlo simulation chains using workflow managers like Snakemake and applying machine learning models (GraphNeT) for event reconstruction and classification.
-These large-scale analyses were powered by high-performance computing clusters at NHR@FAU and CC-IN2P3, providing me with deep, hands-on experience in scientific computing and big data challenges in physics.
+I recently completed my M.Sc. in Physics at Friedrich-Alexander University Erlangen–Nürnberg, where I worked within the KM3NeT and ANTARES collaborations at the Erlangen Centre for Astroparticle Physics (ECAP).
+My master's thesis featured the first feasibility study of tau-neutrino appearance using the full ANTARES dataset.
+I have extensive experience developing large-scale Monte Carlo simulation chains and applying machine learning models for event reconstruction, leveraging HPC clusters for data-intensive analysis.

 "Somewhere, something incredible is waiting to be known."